techbrett/OfficeDocs-SkypeForBusiness/Teams/CQD-teams-utilization-report.md

 1. On the Call Count Summary page, drillthrough to a specific region through the table.
   ![Screenshot of Call Count Summary report drillthrough in Teams Usage Reports.](media/CQD-teams-utilization-report16.png)

-1. Select the row with the region additional information is needed for.
+1. Select the row with the region that you need additional information on.
   ![Screenshot of region details in Call Count Summary report in Teams Usage Reports.](media/CQD-teams-utilization-report17.png)

 1. The data trends show a significant number of minutes being used on the internal network, with conferencing far surpassing P2P use.